grigoryvp/vscode-language-xi/README.md

 <img src="https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/xi_illustration.png" height="256">

+## VSCode extension installation guide

+This extension is published to the "Extension Marketplace".
+To install it, click on the "Extensions" icon in the Activity Bar on the side of VSCode and enter "Xi markup language" in the search field.
+Click on the "install" button near the extension listed in the search results.

+## General

 Example below shows a simple markdown syntax with nested headings and paragraphs.
 With Xi, heading is marked with indentation and tail space-dot instead of indentation.
 So, heading 2 in markdown that is '## Heading 2'